FelixFester/Valac/README.md

 lightweight flat-file PHP imageboard engine named after Clara Valac.
 Fork of Yotsuba (not this one that is very popular).

 ## Changes
-- Mod panel now is Admin Panel
+- Mod panel now is Admin Panel.
 - In admin panel it's possible to delete post (it adds text like "post deleted by admin" to both title and description) or delete post completely.
 Unlike in Yotsuba, both buttons including deletion of images (didn't tested different type of media, but it should work too).
 - Admin panel now should separate posts per pages, if there's many of them.
 - Rewritten themes.
 Engine would come with over 10 .css themes named after many anime girls.